Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Hybrid working policy and a £250 work-from-home allowance.

-• Learning, development and networking opportunities with leaders in UK startup law, investment, and entrepreneurship.
+• Learning, development and networking opportunities with some of the most experienced individuals in UK startup law, investment, and entrepreneurship.

-• Access to Happl, our flexible benefits platform.
+• Acess to Happl, our flexible benefits platform.

 Interview Process

-• Behavioural + Technical discussion with an experienced team member or manager.
+• Behavioural + Technical Discussion with an experienced team member / manager

 #J-18808-Ljbffr